 In reality, things are a bit more complex and nuanced than that.
 Fertility has numerous different facets, and one of the most important factors determining female fertility is timing, often referred to as the fertile window.
 While many people wonder how fertile they are, another pertinent question is when.
-Read on to learn more about your fertility, when you can get pregnant, and if you should consider ovarian reserve testing.
+Read on to learn more about your fertility, when you can get pregnant, and if you should consider FSH testing.

 You can ostensibly get pregnant as soon as you begin your menstrual cycle.
 Your menstrual cycle occurs every month and is a means of preparing your body for pregnancy.
 The process is controlled by hormones — primarily estrogen and progesterone — which help to regulate the process.
 During the menstrual cycle, the ovaries also release a mature egg, meaning that it is capable of being fertilized by a sperm cell.